-• Multiple story, wood frame, high

-density apartment developments

-- Large contiguous developed areas with combustible roof-covering materials; - Storage, handling, and use of hazardous materials on site; and - Natural disasters
+- a) Multiple story, wood frame, high density apartment developments. - b) Large contiguous developed areas with combustible roof-covering materials. - c) Storage, handling, and use of hazardous materials on site. - d) Natural disasters.

 The character of the existing built-up area and future land use determines the location of fire stations, number of companies, manning of such companies, and future fire protection facility needs.
 Structural conditions also influence the quantity of water needed for fire protection (fire flow) and hydrant distribution.